-- 1. Applicability: In the procurement of property and services by the Recipient the provisions of this section apply. - 2.
-Conflicts prohibited: No persons described in this section who exercise or have exercised any functions or responsibilities with respect to activities assisted with HOME funds or who are in a position to participate in a decision-making process or gain inside information with regard to these activities, may obtain a financial interest or benefit from a HOME-assisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or the proceeds there under, either for themselves or those with whom they have family or business ties, during their tenure or for one year thereafter. - 3.
-Persons covered: The conflict of interest provisions apply to any person who is an employee, agent, consultant, officer, or elected official or appointed official, owner, developer or sponsor of a development assisted with HOME funds (or officer, employee, agent or consultant of the owner, developer or sponsor) whether private, for-profit or non-profit, may not occupy a HOME-assisted affordable housing unit in a development of the participating jurisdiction, which are receiving HOME funds. - 4.
-Exceptions: Upon the written request of the Authority, an exception may be awarded from HUD with regard to the provisions of this section on a case-by-case basis when it determines that the exception will serve to further the purposes of the HOME Program and the effective and efficient administration of the Authority's program or development.
-An exception may be considered only after the recipient has provided the following: - a) A disclosure of the nature of the conflict, accompanied by an assurance that there has been public disclosure of the conflict and a description of how the public disclosure was made; and - b) An opinion of the Recipient's attorney that the interest for which the exception is sought would not violate State or local law. - 5.
-Factors to be considered for exceptions: In determining whether to award a requested exception after the recipient has satisfactorily met the requirements the Authority will consider the following: - a) Whether the exception would provide a significant cost benefit or an essential degree of expertise to the program or development which would otherwise not be available; - b) Whether the person affected is a member of a group or class of low-income persons intended to be the beneficiaries of the assisted activity, and the exception will permit such person to receive generally the same interests or benefits as are being made available or provided to the group or class; - c) Whether the affected person has withdrawn from his or her functions or responsibilities, or the decision-making process with respect to the specific assisted activity in question; - d) Whether the interest or benefit was present before the affected person was in a position as described in number (3) of this Section; - e) Whether undue hardship will result either to the Recipient or the person affected when weighed against the public interest served by avoiding the prohibited conflict; and
+- 1. Applicability: In the procurement of property and services by the Recipient, the provisions of this section apply. - 2.
+Conflicts prohibited: No persons described in this section who exercise or have exercised any functions or responsibilities with respect to activities assisted with SRDP funds, or who are in a position to participate in a decision-making process or gain inside information with regard to these activities, may obtain a financial interest or benefit from a SRDP-assisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or the proceeds there under, either for themselves or those with whom they have family or business ties, during their tenure or for one year thereafter. - 3.
+Persons covered: The conflict of interest provisions apply to any person who is an employee, agent, consultant, officer, elected official or appointed official, owner, developer or sponsor of a development assisted with SRDP funds (or officer, employee, agent or consultant of the owner, developer or sponsor). - 4.
+Exceptions: Upon the written request of the Authority, an exception may be awarded from HUD with regard to the provisions of this section on a case-by-case basis when it determines that the exception will serve to further the purposes of the HOME and/or NHTF Programs and the effective and efficient administration of the Authority's program or development.
+An exception may be considered only after the Recipient has provided the following: - a) A disclosure of the nature of the conflict, accompanied by an assurance that there has been public disclosure of the conflict and a description of how the public disclosure was made; and - b) An opinion of the Recipient's attorney that the interest for which the exception is sought would not violate State or local law.

-- f) Any other relevant considerations. - 6.
-Owners and Developers: No owner, developer or sponsor of a development assisted with HOME funds (or officer, employee, agent or consultant of the owner, developer, or sponsor) whether private, for profit or non-profit may occupy a HOME-assisted housing unit in a development.
+- 5. Factors to be considered for exceptions: In determining whether to award a requested exception after the Recipient has satisfactorily met the requirements, the Authority will consider the following: - a) Whether the exception would provide a significant cost benefit or an essential degree of expertise to the program or development which would otherwise not be available; - b) Whether the person affected is a member of a group or class of low-income persons intended to be the beneficiaries of the assisted activity and the exception will permit such person to receive generally the same interests or benefits as are being made available or provided to the group or class; - Whether the affected person has withdrawn from his or her functions or responsibilities, or the decisionmaking process with respect to the specific assisted activity in question; - d) Whether the interest or benefit was present before the affected person was in a position as described in number three of this section; - e) Whether undue hardship will result either to the Recipient or the person affected when weighed against the public interest served by avoiding the prohibited conflict; and - f) Any other relevant considerations. - 6.
+Owners and Developers: No owner, developer or sponsor of a development assisted with SRDP funds (or officer, employee, agent or consultant of the owner, developer or sponsor) whether private, for-profit or non-profit, may occupy a SRDP-assisted housing unit in a development.
 This provision does not apply to an employee or agent of the owner or developer of a rental housing development who occupies a housing unit as the property manager or maintenance worker.